About AEP

 IEP Level Approximation to Standardized Tests

-Western strives for accurate placement and wants each student to be in the best learning environment.
+WWU strives for accurate placement and wants you to be in the best learning environment.

-See how your standardized test scores translate to IEP level in the table below.
-Note that the IEP does not guarantee this level.
-Your true level will be decided using Western’s placement test where teachers assess your current skills.
+See how your standardized test scores translate to AEP level in the table below.
+Note that the AEP does not guarantee this level.
+Your true level will be decided using WWU's placement test where teachers assess your current skills.

 IEP Level Placement Table